Shubham-18-10-1998/Obsidian/RESOURCES/Java/Recap for OOPs III.md

 	- High Level modules shouldn't depend on low level modules, but instead both should depend on abstractions
 		- High Level - App
 		- Low Level - Cloud service.
 (AWS/Azure etc)
+		- Here the app will use a reference to abstraction (Cloud service) which will the point to abstraction be it AWS or azure (Concrete implementations)
 	- Injection : Each dependency is then injection.
 This helps dependency inversion.
 	- Only when O , L and I followed.
 		- Setter Based Injection